anooshatechx/Python-MiniProjects/Course2/README.md

 **📝 What I learned:**
 - Comparing user input correctly even if the letter case is different
 - Managing the quiz flow using loops and conditions

+**Skills used 🚀**
+- Python dictionaries, loops, conditional statements, user input handling, scoring logic, string formatting, feedback messages

 ---